Chr0110/Darkly/Sql injection to get users/Ressources/help.md

 Surname : 5ff9d0165b4f92b14994e5c685cdce28
 ```

+After derypting the surname  we get: FortyTwo
+which is is in lowercase fortytwo

-After the Sh256 decryption the flag we get is:
+Then we use the Sh256 encryption to get the flag:
 ```
 9995cae900a927ab1500d317dfcXXXXXXXXXXXXXXXXXXXXX
 ```